mehami24/LATN102/quiz2.md

 identify the antecedent of the pronoun, and its gender and number identify the case of the Latin pronoun, and explain why it is in that case

-1. Quos❌ - antecedant: the brothers - masculine, plural - ablative case because indicates a relation and is preceded by 'with.'
+1. Quibus❌ - antecedant: the brothers - masculine, plural - ablative case because indicates a relation and is preceded by 'with.'
 2. Cui - antecedant: Euytion - masculine, singular - dative case because it is the indirect object.
 3. Cuius - antecedant: Eurytion - masculine, singular - genitive case because it indicates possession (the brothers of Eurytion).
 4. Quem - antecedant: Nessus - masculine, singular - accusative case because it is the direct object.